Kavidu23/Kavidu23/README.md

 ### 🚀 About Me

-- 🎓 Second-year student of **Technology Management** at the University of Plymouth
+- 🎓 Final-year student of **Technology Management** at the University of Plymouth
 - 💼 Completed a full-stack **Doctor Review & Channeling Web Platform**
 - 📊 Strong background in **Business Process Analysis**, **BPMN**, and **Process Re-engineering**
 - 🧠 Passionate about combining **technology** and **business insights** to solve real-world problems